Aaron Bruno: Music and vocal style

 Bruno's vocal styling is a combination of a screamed aggressive style with some elements of falsetto to a lower belted out vocal.
 Being in many different bands of different genres, Bruno says he really put his voice through the wringer trying to find a vocal style that fit him.
 In his earlier bands, Bruno used screamed vocals usually found in the hardcore punk genre.
-While this style has somewhat made its way into Bruno's current project AWOLNATION, he doesn't use the technique as often.
+While this style has somewhat made its way into Bruno's current project Awolnation, he does not use the technique as often.
 Bruno mentions: "The first time I tried to scream, it was bad, you know, anyone can scream right?
 If there is a burglar in your house, you're probably going to scream.
 It takes a while to find a way to do it without losing your voice completely.
 I'm not the master of every sort of singing, but I really came into my own around AWOLNATION's first record."

-Asked if he would ever return to his hardcore punk roots and create more of that sort of music, Bruno mentioned that many songs he has created with AWOLNATION are reminiscent of the hardcore music he grew up listening to.
+Asked if he would ever return to his hardcore punk roots and create more of that sort of music, Bruno mentioned that many songs he has created with Awolnation are reminiscent of the hardcore music he grew up listening to.
 "I don't know.
 I love singing.
 I can't imagine me doing something where I'm just screaming.
-I don't believe in limitations or walls or boundaries so whatever it is to make the song sound best, maybe a 2 minute song thats just a blast of energy, but I can't imagine a full punk rock record.
+I don't believe in limitations or walls or boundaries so whatever it is to make the song sound best, maybe a 2 minute song that's just a blast of energy, but I can't imagine a full punk rock record.
 You never know though."

 Not set on learning just one instrument, Bruno became good enough to play each instrument that he wanted to play or utilize to make a song or record with.